Melchior Ndadaye: Early political involvement and return to Burundi

 Ndadaye became involved in politics while in Rwanda, and in 1976 founded the Mouvement des Étudiants Progressistes Barundi au Rwanda (BEMPERE), a progressive movement for exiled Burundian Hutu students.
 In August 1979 Ndadaye and other Burundian exiles founded the Burundi Workers' Party (Umugambwe wa'Bakozi Uburundi, UBU), a Marxist-Lenininist political party.
 He served as the party's secretary for information and editor-in-chief of its newspapers, Le Flambeau and Ukuri.
-From 1982–1983 ideological divisions arose in UBU, with one faction advocating armed revolution and another—led by Sylvestre Ntibantunganya and Ndadaye—advocating democracy and political freedom.
+From 1982 to 1983 ideological divisions arose in UBU, with one faction advocating armed revolution and another—led by Sylvestre Ntibantunganya and Ndadaye—advocating democracy and political freedom.
 Ndadaye published a document calling for an "alliance of Burundian progressive forces," further distancing himself from other members.
 As a result of the fracture, Ndadaye left UBU and returned to Burundi in 1983.

 In July 1984 Ndadaye married Laurence Nininahazwe, with whom he had three children.
 From that year until 1986 he worked at the Centre Neuro-Psychiatrique Kamenge in Bujumbura.
 During this time he was a member of another political party, Front de Lutte pour la Démocratie (FROLUDE), but the group disbanded after fears grew that it had been infiltrated by the government and some of its members were arrested.
 From 1986 until 1988 Ndadaye directed the Coopératives d'Épargne et de Crédit in Gitega.
 In 1989 he returned to Bujumbura and became head of Meridian Bank Biao's credit service.
 He then took up study with the Institut Technique de Banque at the Conservatoire national des arts et métiers in Paris, securing a diploma in higher banking studies in 1992.